j6rojas/AltairBot/README.md

+# Join Our Discord Server

+Join our Discord server: [https://discord.gg/mZzr5TV9gk](https://discord.gg/mZzr5TV9gk) to ask questions, contribute, or use the bot without setting it up yourself!

-# AltairBot Science Bowl Bot
+# Science Bowl Bot

 Science Bowl Bot is a Discord bot built with Python that helps users practice answering Science Bowl questions in a fun and competitive way.
 By using a collection of commands, teams can be formed and compete in answering tossup and bonus questions sourced from the [SciBowlDB API](https://scibowldb.com/about).